biomedia-mira/blast-ct/README.md

 ## Source code

 The provided source code enables training and testing of our convolutional neural network designed for multi-class brain lesion segmentation in head CT.
+Additionally, it allows for localisation of the segmented image, i.e. calculation of the volume of lesion per brain region (list of regions in blast_ct/data/localisation_files/atlas_labels.csv).
+**NOTE:** The localisation is based on linear image registration, hence it does not allow for voxel-wise precision.

 ## Pre-trained model

-We also make available a model that has been trained on a set of 184 annotated CT scans obtained from multiple clinical sites.
+In version 2.0.0 of this tool, we also make available a model that has been trained on a set of 680 annotated CT scans obtained from multiple clinical sites.
-This model has been validated on an internal set of 655 CT scans, and on an external, independent set of scans from 500 patients from the publicly available CQ500 dataset.
-The results are presented and discussed in our paper (to appear soon).

 The output of our lesion segmentation tool is a segmentation map in NIfTI format with integer values ranging from 1 to 4 representing:
 1. Intraparenchymal haemorrhage (IPH);